A snap General Election is starting in a few days and ending at polling stations on December 12th.

 Based on the outcome from the last General Election, the top parties, as usual, are the Conservatives, Labour Party and Liberal Democrats, so we will focus on their policies here.
 Policy updates will be made as the election pledges are made and manifestos updated.

-- Raise the upper earnings/profits limit of National Insurance to £80,000.
+- Raise the kick-in point for National Insurance to £9,500 from next April.

 - Conservatives to increase free childcare for children during school term time to cover 48 weeks per year.